 Estimated obligations arise for vacation leave at the current rate of employee pay.
-Employees vest in a maximum of 35 days of unused vacation leave which is paid at the time of separation from employment.
-Full-time employees also earn 1-1/2 leave days for each month of service with a maxumum accumulation of thirty days for any fiscal year period.
+Employees can carryover up to a maximum of 15 days of unused vacation leave.
+Any unused vacation pay will be paid at the time of separation from employment.
 Also, the Corporation grants sick leave based on time worked.
+Employees can earn up to 18 days of sick leave per year and can carryover up to 60 days.
 The Corporation does not accrue any liability for sick leave because no amount is paid at the time of separation of employment.
 The liability is now provided for under the multiple employer cost-sharing plan sponsored by the State.

 The estimated expense and expense incurred for the vacation leave and OPEB benefits are recorded as a component of employee benefits on the statement of revenues, expenses and changes in net assets.
 For the year ended June 30, 2008, with the adoption of GASB Statement No. 45, OPEB costs are accrued based upon invoices received from PEIA based upon actuarial determined amounts.
-At June 30, 2008, the noncurrent liability related to OPEB cost was \$20,805.
-The total OPEB expense incurred was \$66,393 and there was no OPEB expense directly related to retirees during 2008.
+At June 30, 2008, the noncurrent liability related to OPEB cost was \$8,235.
+The total OPEB expense incurred was \$26,280 and there was no OPEB expense directly related to reitrees during 2008.
 As of the year ended June 30, 2008, there were no retirees receiving these benefits.